BME, Morehead State University

 PhD, University of Texas

-Brian A. Silvey (BME, Morehead State; MME, Wichita State; PhD, University of Texas-Austin) is Director of Bands and Associate Professor of Music Education at the University of Missouri.
+Brian A. Silvey (BME, Morehead State; MME, Wichita State; PhD, University of Texas-Austin) is Director of Bands and Professor of Music Education at the University of Missouri.
 At MU, he teaches undergraduate and graduate music education courses, conducts the Wind Ensemble, and provides oversight to the entire band program.
 Dr. Silvey has presented music education research and teacher preparation clinics at state, national, and international venues.
 Recent presentations have included the Society for Music Teacher Education conference in Greensboro, North Carolina (2019), College Band Directors National Association conference in Tempe, Arizona (2019), the Clifford K. Madsen Symposium on Research in Music Behavior in Estes Park, Colorado (2019), the International Society for Music Education conference in Baku, Azerbaijan (2018), and the Music Research and Teacher Education National Conference in Atlanta, Georgia (2018).
-He is published in the Journal of Research in Music Education, International Journal of Research in Music Education, Bulletin of the Council for Research in Music Education, Research Studies in Music Education, Update: Applications of Research in Music Education, Journal of Music Teacher Education, Journal of Band Research, Missouri Journal of Research in Music Education, Research and Issues in Music Education, and the Teaching Music Through Performance in Band series.
-A co-authored book chapter on conducting (with Dr. Steven Morrison, Northwestern University) is scheduled to appear in the Oxford Handbook of Music Performance in 2020.
+He is published in the Journal of Research in Music Education, International Journal of Research in Music Education, Bulletin of the Council for Research in Music Education, Research Studies in Music Education, Update: Applications of Research in Music Education, Journal of Music Teacher Education, Journal of Band Research, Missouri Journal of Research in Music Education, Research and Issues in Music Education, the Choral Conductor's Companion, and the Teaching Music Through Performance in Band series.
+A co-authored book chapter on conducting (with Dr. Steven Morrison, Northwestern University) is scheduled to appear in the Oxford Handbook of Music Performance in 2021.
 He currently serves as Editor of the National Association for Music Education journal, Update: Applications of Research in Music Education and on the editorial board of the College Band Directors National Association Research Journal.
 He previously served on the editorial board of the Journal of Research in Music Education and as Editor of the Missouri Journal of Research in Music Education.